Changes are coming to Find A Grave. See a preview now.

 | || member for 9 years, 9 months, 1 day|

 | [Add to MyFriends]|

 |Bio and Links|

 I'm a California girl who grew up in Marin County.
 Moved to Solano County in 1997.
-Researching family since the 1970s and as of 2014, have over 105,000 family ties.
+Researching family since the 1970s and as of 2017, have over 112,000 family ties.
 Two Mayflower Pilgrim ancestors - Richard Warren and Francis Eaton among that number.|

 Started taking photos of tombstones for Find-A-Grave as a Thanksgiving 2008 project that turned out to be more involved than first envisioned!
 Started with 120 names, but quickly grew to more than 2,500 in just one cemetery!

 Have had a love affair with cats all my life.
 This is Simba, which means Lion.
 As a kitten he looked just like Simba from Lion King, hence that is how he got his name.
 He was a diabetic, had pancretitis, developed kidney infections, was anemic, and he walked on his elbows on his hind legs.
 Comic relief to see him waddle!
 Went through a couple of wars with the neighborhood cats, both of which he lost, but he was a survivor anyway.
 Loveable and loved us to death.